PM ‘concerned’ as thousands still left without power a week after Storm Arwen

 The change will allow those affected to claim £70 for each 12-hour period they are left without power, after an initial £70 for the first 48 hours.

-“We do recognise the challenging circumstances those companies are in.
-But what we expect from the network companies is to be relentless in connecting people, but also to be putting support in place.”
+The Ministry of Defence announced on Saturday morning 297 personnel from the British Army and Royal Marines were deployed to support civil authorities and were conducting door-to-door checks on vulnerable people in their homes and providing reassurance to local communities.

-He later told BBC Breakfast: “One thing we’ve done already is we’ve said to network companies, and they’ve agreed, they’ve lifted the cap on the compensation they will give customers and they’ll make sure that those customers do get some compensation for everything they’ve been through.”
+Scottish and Southern Electricity Networks (SSEN) said on Saturday evening just 30 properties were left without power overnight after weather conditions slowed the work of engineers.

-The Ministry of Defence said 297 personnel from the British Army and Royal Marines are supporting civil authorities and are conducting door-to-door checks on vulnerable people in their homes and providing reassurance to local communities.
+Northern Powergrid announced on Saturday afternoon that 3,300 customers, of the 240,000 who lost power, are yet to be connected.

 Register for free to continue reading